Discover folk - the CRM for people-powered businesses

 Key features

-• Advanced CRM: Manage leads and customers with robust CRM features that cater to freelancers.
+- Advanced CRM: Manage leads and customers with CRM features, though with limitations for larger teams.

-• Email tracking and snippets: Track email opens and use pre-written snippets to save time on communication.
+- Email tracking and snippets: Track email opens and use pre-written snippets to save time on team communication.

-• Mobile access: Access your CRM on the go with mobile support.
+- Mobile access: Access CRM on the go with mobile support, though functionality is restricted compared to desktop.

 Pros

-• Customizable pipelines: Streak allows users to create and customize pipelines to fit various workflows, such as managing leads and customers, offering flexibility across different freelance projects.
+- Customizable pipelines: Streak allows users to create and customize pipelines, offering some flexibility across different team projects.

-• Email tracking and automation: Streak includes useful features like email tracking, mail merge, and automated follow-ups, which help freelancers manage communication more effectively and improve response rates.
+- Email tracking and automation: Streak includes useful features like email tracking and mail merge, which help teams manage communication.

-• Affordable pricing: With different pricing tiers, including a free version for basic use, Streak offers a cost-effective solution for freelancers.
+- Affordable pricing: With different pricing tiers, Streak offers a cost-effective solution, though features may be insufficient for larger teams.

 Cons

-• Limited advanced CRM features: Compared to standalone CRM platforms, Streak lacks some advanced features like detailed analytics and advanced reporting, which may not meet the needs of freelancers with more complex requirements.
+- Limited advanced CRM features: Compared to standalone CRM platforms, Streak lacks advanced features like detailed analytics and reporting that teams of 20-50 typically require.

-• Reliance on Gmail: As Streak is tied to Gmail, it may not be suitable for freelancers that use other email platforms.
-This dependency also means that any changes or issues with Gmail could directly impact Streak’s functionality.
+- Reliance on Gmail: As Streak is tied to Gmail, it may not be suitable for teams that use other email platforms or need centralized team coordination beyond email.

-• Basic mobile experience: While Streak has a mobile app, it offers a more limited experience compared to its desktop counterpart, which might be inconvenient for freelancers who need comprehensive CRM access on the go.
+- Basic mobile experience: While Streak has a mobile app, it offers limited functionality compared to desktop, inconvenient for teams needing comprehensive mobile CRM access.

-• Integration limitations: Streak has fewer integrations with other software tools compared to more robust CRM systems, potentially limiting its effectiveness for freelancers who rely heavily on a variety of third-party applications.
+- Integration limitations: Streak has fewer integrations with other software tools compared to robust CRM systems, limiting effectiveness for teams relying on multiple applications.

 Price and plans